almogtzabari/digitalgarden/src/site/notes/Inbox/Forcing the use of keyword argument in a Python function.md

 # Forcing the use of keyword argument in a Python function
-There is an option to force the user to pass arguments to a function by keyword only.
-To do that, all is needed, is to add an `*` arguments of the function.
+In [[Notes/Python\|Python]], there is an option to force the user to pass arguments to a function by keyword only.
+To do so, all is needed is to add an `*` in front of the arguments of the function.

 >[!EXAMPLE]
 > ```python